Check Effective Permissions

 Special Features

-• Only effective rights are displayed – non-existent but theoretically inheritable rights are not shown.
+• Only effective rights are displayed – rights that could theoretically be inherited but are not actually effective are not shown.

-• Multiple principals can be analyzed and compared simultaneously.
+• Multiple principals can be analyzed and compared at the same time.